 Stipend

-For faculty, the stipend ($1000/credit hour not to exceed $4000 for a new course development) or ($1000 total for a course revision) paid pursuant to this Program is pay for the performance of duties that are outside the scope of the academic period of their contracted agreement and, for administrative staff, for the performance of duties that are outside the usual position function and schedule.
+For faculty, the typical stipend is $2,000 ($2,500 if course map has not been created already) paid pursuant to this Program is pay for the performance of duties that are outside the scope of the academic period of their contracted agreement and, for administrative staff, for the performance of duties that are outside the usual position function and schedule.

 Participants may receive only one stipend per semester under the program.